Home Visitation Programs

 An array of on-on-one, in home parenting education services

-The partnership and collaboration of John F. Kennedy Memorial Foundation and Riverside County Department of Public Social Services, has made possible our Home Visitation Programs.
+The partnership and collaboration of John F. Kennedy Memorial Foundation, First 5 Riverside, and Riverside County Department of Public Social Services, has made possible our Home Visitation Programs.
 Specially trained bilingual Family Support Specialists provide supportive services at no cost, to parents, children and families in the Coachella Valley.
 Our Home Visitation programs offer a powerful array of one-on-one, in-home parenting education services with an emphasis on the prevention of child maltreatment, increasing child safety, promoting health, fostering child development, activities to enhance school readiness, and referrals to supportive services from a network of local community resources.
 Family Support Specialists stress empowerment of families, build on their strengths and abilities and support families as they manage life’s challenges.

 Edgar W. Butler, Ph.D.